The cut operation on matrix factorisations: Introduction

-The \emph{cut systems} of the title are bicategories enriched over affine schemes.
-Our primary motivation for introducing $\cat{C}$ is that it can be enriched in this way (whereas $\LG$ cannot, because the composition is infinitary).
-For context we sketch the definition of a cut system here; the full definition will appear in a sequel to the present paper.

-Given potentials $W(x), V(y)$, a matrix factorisation of $V(y) - W(x)$ is after choosing a homogeneous basis just a matrix \be D \in M_{2r}( \nC[x,y] ) \qquad \text{ satisfying } \qquad D^2 = (V(y) - W(x)) \cdot I_{2r} \ee where we require that, dividing $D$ into $r \times r$ blocks, the upper left and bottom right blocks are zero matrices.
-If we fix the size $r$ of the blocks and bound the degrees of the monomials appearing in $D$ by some integer $k$, we can parametrise matrix factorisations by the $\nC$-points of an affine scheme whose coordinates are the coefficients of the various monomials in each row and column of $D$.
+One of our motivations for introducing $\cat{C}$ is that it has an enrichment over affine schemes.
+This is not true of $\LG_k$, precisely because the composition is infinitary.
+We hope to return to this elsewhere, but for context we include a sketch assuming $k$ is an algebraically closed field of characteristic zero.
+Given potentials $W(x), V(y)$, a matrix factorisation of $V(y) - W(x)$ is after choosing a homogeneous basis just a matrix \be D \in M_{2r}( k[x,y] ) \qquad \text{ satisfying } \qquad D^2 = (V(y) - W(x)) \cdot I_{2r} \ee where, dividing the matrix $D$ into $r \times r$ blocks, the upper left and bottom right blocks are zero matrices.
+If we fix the size $r$ of the blocks and bound the degrees of the monomials appearing in $D$ by an integer $s$, then we can easily parametrise matrix factorisations by the $k$-points of an affine scheme.

-We may add further coordinates and equations to encode closed odd operators satisfying Clifford relations \eqref{eq:clifford_relations_intro} and, in this way, for a choice of parameters $\lambda = (r, k, \ldots)$ define a scheme $\mathscr{M}_{\lambda}(W,V)$ such that as sets
+We may add further coordinates and equations to encode closed odd operators satisfying Clifford relations \eqref{eq:clifford_relations_intro} and, in this way, for a choice of parameters $\lambda = (r, s, \ldots)$ define a scheme $\mathscr{M}_{\lambda}(W,V)$ such that as sets